VrushankPatel/interview-matters/java/exception-handling-and-errors/README.md

 Hierarchy: Throwable > Exception (checked/unchecked) > RuntimeException.
 Errors are JVM issues.
 Use try-catch-finally, or try-with-resources for AutoCloseable.

 Best practices: Catch specific exceptions, avoid catching Exception, log appropriately.

+## Common Interview Questions
+- What is the difference between checked and unchecked exceptions?
+- When should you use try-with-resources?
+- How do you create custom exceptions in Java?
+- Explain the finally block and when it executes.
+- What are the best practices for exception handling in Java?

 ## Real-world Examples & Use Cases
 - **File I/O:** Handling FileNotFoundException.